-This Code of Conduct (the "COC") applies to all ModivCare team members, whether full time, part time, or temporary.
-In addition, the ethical principles set forth in this COC must be followed by the Company's Board members, vendors and subcontractors.
-As of the date marked in the footer of this document, Simplura maintains its own separate Code of Conduct.
+This Code of Conduct (the "COC") applies to all Modivcare team members, whether full time, part time, or temporary.
+In addition, the ethical principles set forth in this COC must be followed by the Company's Board members, vendors, contractors and subcontractors.